UPDATED May 2026

 Second shooting

-How do you start shooting weddings?
-The most common path is to start as a second or assist a wedding photographer.
-Do not shoot a wedding without getting experience first, as you’re risking a couple’s special day, and it only happens once!
+How do you begin shooting weddings?
+The most common way is to start as a second shooter or assist a wedding photographer.
+Don’t shoot a wedding without experience first, since you would be risking a couple’s special day, and they only get one chance.

-Shoot with a photographer whose work you enjoy.
-Ask a photographer if they need help or are looking for an assistant.
-Many photographers will say no. Don’t take it personally.
-Keep shooting.
-If calling, leave a short, to-the-point voicemail and send a follow-up email with a link to your best work.
-If you haven’t shot any weddings, show enthusiasm that you’d like to observe, carry bags, lights, etc., whatever help you can give that photographer.
+Work with a photographer whose style you like.
+Ask if they need help or are looking for an assistant.
+Many will say no, but don’t take it personally.
+Keep practicing.
+If you call, leave a short, clear voicemail and follow up with an email that includes a link to your best work.
+If you haven’t shot any weddings yet, show your enthusiasm to learn by offering to help with anything—carrying bags, setting up lights, or whatever they need.

 The right approach